Managing your money

 Plan for your living costs

 If you're an international student, you should ensure you have enough funds to cover your tuition fees and living costs for the duration of your course before applying for a visa.
-If you cannot provide an official letter from a sponsor stating they will cover all of your fees and living costs, you must be able to prove you have access to sufficient funds yourself.
+If you can't provide an official letter from a sponsor stating they will cover all of your fees and living costs, you must be able to prove you have access to sufficient funds yourself.
 For more information, please visit the UKCISA website

 Average costs